4 Visual Elements Your Website UX Needs To Get Right

 The color of elements on your webpage plays a role in how users interact with your site.

-A perfect example of this is described by an online slots gaming website, VegasSlotsOnline performed an A/B test using different colors for a Sign-Up button on their website.
+An online slots gaming website describes a perfect example of this, VegasSlotsOnline performed an A/B test using different colors for a Sign-Up button.

-Previously, they had been using green as the color for the button and were getting about a 10–15% conversion rate.
+Previously, they used green as the color for the button and were getting about a 10–15% conversion rate.

 Not bad, but what if they could get that number higher?